Gardens

 Dry Sun Gardens

-Dry Sun Gardens in Late Summer.
+Eastern Bluestar in Spring, Dry Sun Gardens.
 Photo © John Whiteman

 Receiving full sun for most of the day, these gardens only receive water from rain.
 These gardens are planted with species that appeal to butterflies, moths and their caterpillars.
 Remember if you want to have butterflies, you must first feed the caterpillars.